facelessuser/wcmatch/docs/src/markdown/pathlib.md

 `globmatch` does not access the filesystem, but you can force the path to access the filesystem if you give it the [`REALPATH`](#realpath) flag.
 We do not restrict this, but we do not enable it by default.
-[`REALPATH`](#realpath) simply forces the match to check the filesystem to see if the file exists and is a directory or not.
+[`REALPATH`](#realpath) simply forces the match to check the filesystem to see if the file exists, if it is a directory or not, and whether it is a symlink.

 Since [`Path`](#path) is derived from  [`PurePath`](#purepath), this method is also available in [`Path`](#path) objects.